ale0xb/keywords-vis/README.md

 These are the materials for the paper:

-*A. Benito and R. Theron, “Cross-domain Visual Exploration of Academic Corpora via the Latent Meaning of User-authored Keywords”, 06-May-2019.
-[Online].
-Available: https://osf.io/h29qv.*
+*A. Benito-Santos and R. T. Sánchez, “Cross-Domain Visual Exploration of Academic Corpora via the Latent Meaning of User-Authored Keywords,” IEEE Access, pp. 1–1, 2019. https://ieeexplore.ieee.org/document/8766090/*

 This code implements a visualization scheme to explore a collection of research papers with a pre-defined aim.
 It offers a perspective of the target dataset that reveals the kind of knowledge you are interested in extracting.